Multinomial Logistic Regression

 Interpretation

 Similar to binary and ordinal logistic regression models, we exponentiate the coefficients in our nominal logistic regression model to make them interpretable.
 However, the interpretation changes since these are not odds ratios anymore, but relative risk ratios.
 Let’s use the coefficient for the birds model and the size variable.
-It would be incorrect to say that the probability of eating birds is 2.076 times more likely for large alligators compared to small alligators.
-The correct interpretation would be that the predicted relative probability of eating birds rather than fish is 2.076 times more likely in large alligators compared to small alligators.
+It would be incorrect to say that the probability of eating birds is 2.076 times as likely for large alligators compared to small alligators.
+The correct interpretation would be that the predicted relative probability of eating birds rather than fish is 2.076 times as likely in large alligators compared to small alligators.
 Notice how our interpretation is in comparison to the reference level.
 Sometimes these are called conditional interpretations.

 Let’s see how to get these from each of our softwares!